willianathompson/configure-ad/README.md

 </p>
 <p>
 Go to Start > PowerShell ISE (run as Administrator).
-Split the screen to show the script.
+Split the screen to show a new document.
 Download the provided script and save it to the desktop.
-Open the script in PowerShell ISE, then paste the script into the editor.
+Open the script in PowerShell ISE, then paste the script into the blank document.
 Finally, click Run Script to execute the script and create Domain Users.
 </p>
 <p>